mahavedalla/mahavedalla/docs/questions/deva/how-long-do-devas-live-for.md

-# How long do devas live for?
+Question: How long do devas live for?
 Answer in Brief: -
  Category: Deva
 Sutta References: AN 8.41